|Adult Protective Services

 Other Adult Protective Programs and Services include:

 WORLD ELDER ABUSE AWARENESS DAY!
-The ADRC of Marinette County recognized World Elder Abuse Awareness Day on Wednesday, June 15, 2018 by displaying pinwheels to represent the number of Marinette County Elder Abuse and Neglect referrals received in 2017.
-This number increases yearly.
-102 pinwheels were displayed in front of the ADRC/Health & Human Services building at the corner of Hall Avenue and Raymond Street.
+The ADRC of Marinette County recognizes World Elder Abuse Awareness Day annually on June 15th by displaying pinwheels to represent the number of Marinette County Elder Abuse and Neglect referrals received in the previous year.
+Pinwheels are displayed in front of the ADRC/Health & Human Services building at the corner of Hall Avenue and Raymond Street.

 If you would like more information about the signs of elder abuse or to report elder abuse, please contact Adult Protective Services by calling the ADRC at 715-732-3850 or 888-442-3267 or Email email@example.com.
 All information is confidential.